-The MDB derives its legislative mandate from chapter 7 of the Constitution and section 3 of the Local Government: Municipal Demarcation Act (1998).
+The MDB derives its legislative mandate from chapter 7 of the Constitution and Section 3 of the Local Government: Municipal Demarcation Act of 1998.
 The board is mandated to determine and redetermine municipal boundaries and render advisory services.
 In terms of the Local Government: Municipal Structures Act of 1998, the board is also mandated to delimit wards, conduct capacity assessments for municipalities, and assess the capacity of the executive council responsible for local government.

 Over the MTEF period, the board will continue to improve its administrative and legislative functions, and begin ward delimitation processes to ensure that all municipalities that qualify to have wards are finalised in time for the 2026 local government elections.
+It will also seek to strengthen awareness and education of demarcation processes through annual public awareness and education activities.